Skip to main content

 The $65K Question

 The CFO asked for a breakdown of the cloud bill.
-The CTO had no answer, just knew 'that's what the models cost to run.'
+The CTO had no answer, just knew 'that is what the models cost to run.'
 Sound familiar?
 This is one of the most common conversations we have with engineering leaders.
-Cloud costs creep up gradually, nobody owns the bill, and by the time someone asks questions, the waste is baked into the infrastructure.
+Cloud costs creep up gradually: nobody owns the bill, and by the time someone asks questions, the waste is baked into the infrastructure.
+In this case, the company was running a mix of ML inference endpoints, application services, and data pipelines on AWS.
+Their Cost Explorer showed a steep upward trend over 8 months, from $28K to $65K, but cost allocation tags were either missing or inconsistent across 80% of their resources.
+Step one was getting visibility.
+We deployed Kubecost on their EKS clusters and configured AWS Cost and Usage Reports with Athena for cross-service analysis.

 Week 1: The Audit

-We start every FinOps engagement with a systematic audit.
-We map every resource to a team, a project, and a purpose.
-In this case, we found the usual suspects: RDS instances sized for peak traffic that happens 2 hours a day, development environments running 24/7 (including weekends), reserved instances purchased for workloads that no longer exist, and no auto-scaling configured on services that could easily scale down during off-hours.
+We start every FinOps engagement with a systematic audit using a combination of AWS Cost Explorer, Trusted Advisor, and custom scripts that query the AWS Cost and Usage Report via Athena.
+We map every resource to a team, a project, and a purpose using a tagging strategy based on four mandatory tags: team, project, environment, and cost-center.
+In this case, we found the usual suspects: 6 RDS db.r5.2xlarge instances sized for peak traffic that happens 2 hours a day (average CPU utilization was 11%), 14 development EC2 instances running 24/7 including weekends at a combined cost of $4,200/month, 3 reserved instances purchased 18 months ago for workloads that had been decommissioned, and zero auto-scaling configured on 9 ECS services that could easily scale down during off-peak hours between 10pm and 7am.

 Week 2: The Quick Wins